Go-Shippit/Woo-Commerce/readme.txt

 == Changelog ==

+= 1.3.1 =

+- Change - Include the taxable amount for item prices sent to Shippit

 = 1.3.0 =

 - Feature - Add support for shipping zones - you can now use shipping live quotes within WooCommerce Shipping Zones - we've kept the old shipping method active, however we suggest updating your shipping method to utilise the new zones functionality, as this legacy method will be removed in a future release.